vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/basic/tutorial.md

 Using YAML as a configuration file has certain limitations, such cannot use encryption.

-If you want to use all the functions, please do not perform the above replacement operation, and read [JS Quick Start Tutorial](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Objects).
+To use all the functions, please do not perform the above replacement operation, and read [JS Quick Start Tutorial](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Objects).

 :::